lisaong/diec/day2/README.md

 |/dev/ttyXXXX/iota|nutrient_microservice.py|iota_microservice.py|nutrient amounts to request payment for|
 |/dev/ttyXXXX/dispenser|iota_microservice.py|microbit_to_mqtt.py|IOTA bundle hash of completed transaction|

-After an IOTA transaction is issued and confirmed, the micro:bit will display the bundle hash on its screen.
+After an IOTA transaction is issued and confirmed, the Micro:bit will display the bundle hash on its screen.

 ### Windows
 ```